 1. Full Dragon Playground Toa Payoh Lorong 6

 The most famous one of the 4 dragons is located at Toa Payoh Lor 1 (opp SAFRA Toa Payoh).
-This is the only one with sand pit.
+This is the only one with a sandpit.

 The Toa Payoh dragon playground was picked by New York culture blog, Flavorwire.com, as one of 15 amazing playgrounds from all over the world.
-As announced by HDB, the iconic playground at Toa Payoh with sand pit will be preserved.
+As announced by HDB, the iconic playground at Toa Payoh with a sandpit will be preserved.
 You may like to read more at Dragon Playground Toa Payoh Lorong 6.

 2. Mini Dragon Playground Toa Payoh Lorong 1